vereis/erlangish/README.md

 # Erlangish
-Erlangish is a compiler which produces ES6 JavaScript from sequential Erlang source code; bringing Erlang's terse, clear and powerful syntax to the web.
+Erlangish is a compiler which produces ES6 JavaScript from sequential Erlang source code -- we aim to bring Erlang's terse, clear and powerful syntax to the web.

 ## Overview
 Erlangish's implementation is based on the same simple pipeline used in [Jarlang](https://github.com/vereis/jarlang):